zalando/postgres-operator/docs/reference/operator_parameters.md

   Postgres username used for replication between instances.
 The default is `standby`.

+* **cron_admin_username**
+  Specifies the role that owns rights to set up cron jobs with `pg_cron` extension inside the `postgres` database.
+The must be pre-configured in the docker image.
+In Spilo this role is called `cron_admin`.
+This role will become a member of all database owners so that they can set up cron jobs e.g. as part of a migration script.
+Default is `empty`.

 * **enable_password_rotation**
   For all `LOGIN` roles that are not database owners the operator can rotate credentials in the corresponding K8s secrets by replacing the username and